Economic history of China (1949–present): 1990–2000

 The crisis helped solidify Chinese policymakers' views that China should not move towards a liberal market economy, and that its reform and opening up should focus on tightening financial regulations and resisting foreign pressures to open the country's financial markets prematurely.
 Lessons learned by policymakers also became an important factor in China's evolving approach to managing state-owned assets, particularly its foreign exchange reserves, and its creation of sovereign funds beginning with Central Huijin in 2003.
 China tightened its controls over foreign exchange and capital flows, including making violations of the foreign exchange regulations punishable as crimes.

 Despite China's impressive economic development during the past two decades, reforming the state sector and modernizing the banking system remained major hurdles.
 Over half of China's state-owned enterprises were inefficient and reporting losses.
 However, SOEs which operated at a loss sometimes did so for complex reasons, including as a result of policies which deliberately imposed higher income tax and VAT on SOEs than on foreign joint and privates companies.

 During the 15th National Congress of the Chinese Communist Party that met in September 1997, Jiang announced plans to sell, merge, or close the vast majority of SOEs in his call for increased "non-public ownership" (feigongyou or privatization in euphemistic terms).
 The 9th National People's Congress endorsed the plans at its March 1998 session.
 In 2000, China claimed success in its three-year effort to make the majority of large SOEs profitable.
 By that year, the state sector accounted for 47% of industrial assets, approximately 50% of government output, and accounted for one-third of urban employment.

-In March 2000, Jiang announced the policy of Going Out at the Third Session of the Ninth National People's Congress.
+In March 2000, Jiang announced the policy of Going Out at the Third Session of the 9th National People's Congress.
 In Jiang's view, continuing development in China required active participation in global economic competition and that the state should support Chinese enterprises in gradual foreign investment and multi-national operations.

-The Communist Party addressed the importance of the private sector to the Party via the Three Represents.
+The CCP addressed the importance of the private sector for its membership via the Three Represents.

 Particularly since 2000, the product complexity of China's exports have increased.
 This has been driven both by increasing technical capabilities and infrastructure as well as factors like China's business and legal environment.